Yegberink/cmfoundation/content/en/about/goals/index.md

 share: false
 ---

-Conservatorium Maastricht Foundation is a community of music lovers who stimulate the development of innovation in music.
-The basis for this lies in the education of talented students from the Classical, Jazz and Music in Education departments at Conservatorium Maastricht.
+The Conservatorium Maastricht Foundation is a foundation that aims to financially support students of Conservatorium Maastricht.
+We focus on very talented music students, with limited financial resources, from the Classical, jazz and Music in Education departments.
-Conservatorium Maastricht Foundation strives to promote a musical climate without borders, giving the students ample opportunity to develop as performers/creators, teachers, researchers, and/or entrepreneurs. this allows them to contribute to the international world of music and to society.

-Why?
-Being able to study and develop your talents is a wonderful opportunity.
-An opportunity which many of us have had, but which is not available to everyone, or not available to the same extent.
-That also applies to musicians.
-As well as requiring talent, studying at a conservatoire has specific financial implications.
-Performing requires travel, instruments need to be purchased and maintained, and special masterclasses attended.
-In order to support young talented musicians, Conservatorium Maastricht has set up the Conservatorium Maastricht Foundation (CMF).
-Thanks to the warm contributions from sympathisers, this foundation can help students from around the world to fund their studies.
-These donations have a huge impact.
-It is a quality incentive that allows students to concentrate fully on their studies and eventually excel in their profession even more.

-Our Goals
-Musicians are ambitious, focused, creative and studious people.
-While immersed in their studies, many find themselves struggling with financial dificulties.
-Whether this is due to budget cuts in the music sector or personal issues, it inevitably means they are unable to attend certain crucial programmes.
-We have set ourselves the following goals to help remedy this situation:

-Enhance the environment at Conservatorium Maastricht; enable and support education to boost quality.
-Build a strong community of alumni and provide life-long learning opportunities.
-Build a strong community of lovers with a passion for music, recognizing the importance of fundraising.
-Within the music community (students and teachers), we want to foster initiative, talent and innovation through financial aid.
+Through a clearly defined application, which is unmistakably related to musical development, we support students in the following ways, among others:

+- contribution purchase of new instrument;
+- attending international master classes;
+- maintenance of instruments.

+A contribution to tuition fees can also be requested.
+We want to help students who have limited financial resources in their musical development.
+Thanks to the warm contributions of sympathizers, this foundation can help students finance their studies at Conservatorium Maastricht.